Term of the Moment

 Displaying the Pixel

-On a display screen, pixels are either phosphor or liquid crystal elements.
+On a display screen, the pixels are LCD or OLED elements.
 For monochrome, the element is either energized fully or not.
 For gray scale, the pixel is energized with different intensities, creating a range from light to dark.
 For color displays, the red, green and blue subpixels are each energized to a particular intensity, and the combination of the three-color intensities creates the perceived color to the eye.
-For subpixel details in an LCD screen, see
+See LCD subpixels, screen resolution, vertex shader, voxel and bad pixel.

 A Monochrome Bitmap